oreinecke/couchgis/README.md

 ###`doc.GeoJSON` or `doc.GeoJSON_clone`

-The former must be set to a valid [GeoJSON][1] object and the latter to the id of an existing document which actually has a `GeoJSON` property (there is no way to follow a chain of ids).
+The former must be set to a valid [GeoJSON][1] object and the latter to one or more ids of existing documents that all have the `GeoJSON` property (there is no way to follow a chain of ids).
 Needless to say, using both at the same time makes no sense and results in a document validation error.

 I introduced the geometry clone because I was blown away by how people working with GIS databases either use duplicate geometries for two rows of the property table (Seriously!
 The same geometry was drawn twice!!!), or are working around that problem by using more and more columns for the same property at a different time.

+Multiple geometry clones may be separated by comma/space/ampersand/semicolon.
+These documents may be listed twice or more in the map page, but are only exported once as a table row.

 `doc.GeoJSON.type` is restricted to Point, LineString, Polygon, MultiLineString, MultiPolygon.
 It could make sense, and it would be easy, to